Jolak5/kanban-copy/todo-list/exercises/exercise_to_do_list_secure_deploy.md

 ### Estimated time: 1h

 ## Exercise
 Now that your To Do list application is ready, you can deploy it to the public.
 In this exercise, you will deploy your code via GitHub Pages.
 You will need to make sure that your web application uses HTTPS (not HTTP) protocol.
-SSL (Secure Sockets Layer) and HTTPS guarantee that all data sent between a browser and a server are being encrypted, which adds a great layer of security for your users and their private and sensitive information.
+SSL (Secure Sockets Layer) and HTTPS guarantee that all data sent between a browser and a server are encrypted, which adds a great layer of security for your users and their private and sensitive information.

 *IMPORTANT NOTE: Read **all** instructions before you start this exercise.*

 *SECOND IMPORTANT NOTE: Even though this lesson is solo, you should already be in contact through Slack with your partner.
 Each Monday should start with a message on Slack to your coding partner.
-Remember to start each week with setting working agreements with your partner to improve your collaboration and to avoid conflict.
+Remember to start each week by setting working agreements with your partner to improve your collaboration and avoid conflict.
 [You can find the lesson here](https://github.com/microverseinc/curriculum-professional-skills/blob/main/orientation/establish-good-working-relationships.md).
 Bookmark it so you can use it at the start of each week.
 If you are experiencing difficulties with your partner, reach out to Student Success right away so we can help you.
 It's important that you have a good collaboration that results in learning.
 We always try to speak to all parties involved to resolve the conflict.
 In some cases, we will re-pair you with a new student (this is only possible in the beginning of the week).*